Keratoconus is a progressive eye disease that weakens the cornea and changes its structure — leading to vision problems and even vision loss.

 When keratoconus develops, the cornea becomes thinner and begins to bulge into a cone-like shape.
 This irregular shape causes blurry and distorted vision as the light that enters the eye can no longer focus accurately onto the retina.

 The most effective treatment for keratoconus is a procedure called corneal cross-linking.

 What is corneal cross-linking?

-Corneal cross-linking strengthens the cornea by creating new bonds between the collagen fibers in the center of the cornea.
+Corneal cross-linking is the most effective treatment for keratoconus as it strengthens the cornea by creating new bonds between the collagen fibers in the center of the cornea.
 These new bonds help to stiffen the cornea, support its circular shape and provide extra resistance to the effects of worsening keratoconus.

 Corneal cross-linking is the only treatment method that can stop keratoconus from worsening and reduce your chances of a corneal transplant later on in life.